tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

    the Electronic Receipt.

-   If a Daily Sales Report has already been created for a specific day in another system, the daily report in Odoo will be rejected due to the sequence number used.
-If that is the case, the user has to manually click on :guilabel:`Retry` in order for a new sequence number to be generated (this action is automatically done by Odoo).
-Afterwards, users can manually verify report status with SII or wait for Odoo to update status later at night.
+   If a Daily Sales Report has already been created for a specific day in another system, the daily report in CoquiAPPs will be rejected due to the sequence number used.
+If that is the case, the user has to manually click on :guilabel:`Retry` in order for a new sequence number to be generated (this action is automatically done by CoquiAPPs).
+Afterwards, users can manually verify report status with SII or wait for CoquiAPPs to update status later at night.

 Financial Reports
 =================